monodara/PeacoPlaza-Backend/README.md

 ![EF Core](https://img.shields.io/badge/EF%20Core-v.8-cyan)
 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-v.16-drakblue)

-This project involves creating a Fullstack project with React and Redux in the frontend and ASP.NET Core 7 in the backend.
+This web application is developed by project involves in creating a Fullstack system with React and Redux in the frontend, ASP.NET Core 8 in the backend and PostgreSql for data storage.
 The goal is to provide a seamless experience for users, along with robust management system for administrators.

 - Frontend: SASS, TypeScript, React, Redux Toolkit
 - Backend: ASP.NET Core, Entity Framework Core, PostgreSQL